ngducanh126/ngducanh126/README.md

 # 👋 Hi, I'm Anh Nguyen

-I’m a full-stack engineer with a passion for building high-impact, production-ready applications — from blazing-fast frontends to scalable cloud-native backends.
-I specialize in designing systems that not only work, but drive measurable outcomes: reducing latency, improving user experience, and unlocking data-driven decisions.
+I’m a full-stack engineer who loves building apps that make a real difference — from fast, polished frontends to reliable cloud backends.
+I focus on systems that don’t just run, but deliver results: faster load times, smoother experiences, and smarter use of data.

-Currently pursuing my B.S. in Computer Science at Drexel University, I’ve delivered full-stack systems and dev tools used by 5,000+ users across fintech, medtech, and research.
-I care deeply about clean code, fast iteration, and building things that matter.
+I’m earning my B.S. in Computer Science at Drexel University and have built full-stack tools used by 5,000+ users in fintech, medtech, and research.
+I care about writing clean code, iterating quickly, and creating products that truly matter.

 ---